Commentary on the First Chapter of the Book of Daniel

 2. It’s not so bad.
 Daniel might have reasoned: “If something were really wrong with this food and drink, why would the king of Babylon insist that they be given to us?
 He is a great king, a wise man.
 I come from Jerusalem, the conquered city of an outlying petty kingdom.
 Maybe some of the things I have been taught are a little backward.
 I need to enlarge my thinking, broaden my horizons, take a first step out into the world of sophistication.”
 But Daniel did not hide sin under this sort of excuse.

 What about us?
 Do we long for sophistication?
-Sophistication beckons to our vanity by promising that if we will chase after a greater, more discriminating knowledge of the world, we will join a superior group—an elite.
+Sophistication beckons to our vanity by promising that if we will chase after a deeper, more discriminating knowledge of the world, we will join a superior group—an elite.
 Yet sophistication is always basically dishonest.
-It is always making vice look like virtue.
-To accomplish this deception, sophistication gives vice an alluring name and sets it in the midst of fashionable people.
+It is always an effort to make vice look like virtue.
+To accomplish this deception, sophistication gives vice an alluring name and dresses it as the choice of fashionable people.

-Lest we be seduced by such words, we must remember Paul’s admonition.
-“I would have you wise unto that which is good, and simple concerning evil” (Romans 16:19).
+Lest we be seduced by such words, we must remember Paul's admonition.
+"I would have you wise unto that which is good, and simple concerning evil" (Rom.
+16:19).
 We are to take no interest in evil things, though they appear to contain much good mixed with the bad, though they seem wonderfully desirable or inventive.
-We are to know nothing about them.
+We are to stay away from them.
 Why?
 Because, as it says in Proverbs about wine, at the last they will bite like a serpent.

-If, in obedience to the Word of God, we shield our eyes from worldly attractions, keep our feet from worldly places, and guard our hearts from worldly lusts, the result of our innocence will be that the world will see us as silly and naive—as simple.
+If, in obedience to the Word of God, we shield our eyes from worldly attractions, keep our feet from worldly places, and guard our hearts from worldly lusts, the result of our innocence will be that the world will see us as narrow and naïve, as simple indeed in a pejorative sense.

 3. Everybody else is doing it.
 As shown earlier, Daniel was probably all alone in his initial decision to refuse the prescribed diet.
 There is no evidence that he was supported even by his three friends.
-He could easily have told himself, “Look, nobody else believes it is wrong, so it must not be wrong.”
-But Daniel was a young man who thought for himself, who could shrug off the influence of others if it undercut his own convictions.
-His name was, “God is my judge.”
-That is, “I am concerned only to please God—I follow God, not men.”
+He could easily have told himself, "Look, nobody else believes it is wrong, so it must not be wrong."
+But Daniel was a young man who thought for himself, who could fend off pressures to conform if they undercut his own convictions.
+His name was, "God is my judge."
+That is, "I am concerned only to please God—I follow God, not men."
 What about us?
 How often do we follow men, not God?
 But the Bible says,

 2 Corinthians 10:12, 18

-One of the most widely read commentaries on Daniel was written in 1946 by M. R. DeHaan, an outstanding Bible teacher of the last generation.
-In his discussion of Daniel’s first chapter, he lingers for several pages on the problem of worldliness among Christian people (1).
+One of the most widely read commentaries on Daniel was written in 1946 by M. R. DeHaan, an outstanding Bible teacher of his generation.
+In his discussion of Daniel's first chapter, he lingers for several pages on the problem of worldliness among Christian people (1).
 He demonstrates the rapid slippage in standards by listing some of the worldly practices that have crept into the church during his own lifetime.
 If anyone today objected to the same practices, he would be written off as a fanatic, for nearly all are now accepted without question by most professing Christians.
-Why has this slippage in standards come about?
-The reason is that Christians have one eye on God, one eye on the people around them, and they chart a course somewhere between.
+Why has this slippage come about?
+The reason is that Christians have one eye on where God is pointing them, one eye on where today’s culture is pointing them, and they chart a course somewhere between.

 4. This is an order.
 Daniel had no doubt been instructed to respect and obey authority.
-Thus, when the order came down dictating his food and drink, he could easily have said to himself, “Well, I don’t agree, but God placed me under the king’s authority, so I had better do what I am told.”
-Although pious in appearance, such thinking betrays a distorted view of authority.
-The Biblical answer is,
+Thus, when the order came down dictating his food and drink, he could easily have said to himself, "Well, I don't agree, but God placed me under the king, so I had better do what I am told."
+Although such reasoning seems pious, it has not consulted the whole counsel of God.
+The Bible says,

 Romans 13:1